noahsbrom/automated-echocardiographic-analysis/README.md

 Some information about the app

 ## Starting the app
+1. Ensure that python is installed
-To run the app, run `./deploy.sh` from the app directory.
+2. Run `./deploy.sh` from the app directory.
-The app should now be running on localhost:8080.
+3. The app should now be running on localhost:8080.

 ## Understanding the app
 * The deploy script configures a virtual environment in which